SeechRobin/iBeacon/README.md

 iBeacon
 =======

-Using Estimote iBeacon

-Experimenting with iBeacon
+Experimenting with iBeacon using Estimote iBeacons